hemml/OMGlib/README.md

 - `(rm-from-boot code)` - remove code from boot sequence.

+- `(set-boot code)` - set a boot code with clearing all of the previous added code

 ### REMOTE-EXEC function

 You can use `(remote-exec cmd [nowait])` function to execute any CL code `cmd` in the browser.
 This function has optional argument `nowait` - set it to `T` if you are not needed to return value(s) and the function will return nil immediately.